 You have to wear protective clothing, including hard hat, boots and overalls.

 You travel to different locations and may live away from home for periods of time.

 You may have to work overtime, including evenings and weekends.

 You usually need a BEng or MEng degree in civil or structural engineering.

 The entry requirements for a degree is usually 4-5 Highers.
-English, Maths and Physics or Engineering Science may be required.
+Maths and Physics or Engineering Science may be required, plus National 5 English.

 There are Higher National Certificate (HNC) and Higher National Diploma (HND) courses in civil engineering, but you still need further study to degree level in order to work as a chartered engineer.

 Studying for a Foundation Apprenticeship while in fifth and sixth year at school could give you entry to a HND or degree in Civil Engineering.
 It may also give entry to the Technical Apprenticeship in Construction.
 For entry you would need 3 subjects at National 5 including English and Maths.
 You would be expected to have Higher Maths by the end of sixth year.